Former open-wheel ace Bob Muir passes away - Speedcafe

 As was the norm back then, Muir, like many drivers, used to purchase cars that had been involved in accidents, rebuild them and go racing.

-In F5000, Muir purchased a damaged T300 from Frank Gardiner, which he raced in Australia and then took over to the US.
+In F5000, Muir purchased a damaged T300 from Frank Gardner, which he raced in Australia and then took over to the US.

 “I nearly won my first race in the US,” said Muir.